d20043-sketch/Dent_GPA/README.md

 To adapt this for your own university:

 1. Open `index.html`.
-2. Locate the `CONFIGURATION` section in the JavaScript.
+2. Locate the `// --- DATA ---` section in the JavaScript (around line 462).
 3. Update the **Credit Map**:
     ```javascript
     const semesterData = [